matteobertoldo/renderkit/app/templates/README.md

 ## Include

 In the `include` folder will be placed all the partial files, which unlike the files in the` layout` folder will not be extended.
-To create new partial files, it is recommended to place them in the `base` folder.
+To create new partial files, it is recommended to place them in a different folder.

 To simplify the distinction between future partial files for new templates, all files necessary for rendering the UI-Kit main page have been placed in the `ui-kit` folder.

 ## Layout

 The `layout` folder will host the files to render the global layout of each template.
 You can configure or extend multiple types of structures depending on your needs.
-UI Basic Kit uses the default layout that is `default.njk`.
+UI Basic Kit uses the default layout that is `uikit-base.njk`.